uneven hip dips

 Under these circumstances, one leg appears and feels longer than the other, even though their actual lengths are identical when measured.
 Incorrect posture causes muscle tension and strength imbalances, resulting in the disease.

-Poor posture becomes habitual when you sit or stand in the same position regularly for weeks, months, or even years.
+Poor posture becomes habitual when you regularly sit or stand in the same position for weeks, months, or even years.
 Your muscles begin to adapt.
 The powers linked to the lower hip get weaker, longer, and looser, while the muscles related to the upper hip become shorter and tighter.
 This pulls the hip up.
 This condition is also exacerbated by maintaining an elevated posture for an extended period.
-This can occur if you consistently lean to the same side when sitting or standing, sleep on one side of your body more than the other, or arch your back while sitting for extended periods.
+This can occur if you consistently lean to the same side when sitting or standing, sleep on one side of your body more than the other, or arch your upper back while sitting for extended periods.

 When this condition is measured, it will show that one leg is longer than the other.
 It is typical for people to have portions of somewhat varying lengths.
 Still, it is unusual for them to have such significantly varied sizes that it causes their hips to be uneven.